ncase/anxiety/scenes/act1.md

 n: AND FEAR OF *BEING A BAD PERSON* #bad#

-n: (PRO TIP: TRY PLAYING THE CHOICES THAT MOST HIT YOUR DEEPEST, DARKEST FEARS!)
+n: (PRO TIP: TRY PLAYING THE CHOICES THAT MOST HIT YOUR DEEPEST DARKEST FEARS!)

 h: ...